Top Tips For Alton Towers Resort

-Make sure you stock up your snacks/lunch because the queue can get very long on peak days.
+Make sure you stock up on your snacks/lunch because the queue can get very long on peak days.
 Although it may be quieter during off-peak, you can expect long queues and prices just as high.
 Plus you will have very limited options for food, as I only noticed one restaurant opened.
 There is an Asda on the way to Alton Towers (roughly 10 minutes), where you can stock up beforehand.
 However, we did order two wraps from the restaurant called Eastern Express (Halal) as we were hungry.
-Luckily it was just a 5-10mins wait, so we didn’t miss out on much.
+Luckily it was just a 5-10mins wait, so we didn't miss out on much.

 Optional (Purchase Express Parking)

 If you wish to avoid monorail and wasting time, try to purchase express parking because waiting for the monorail feels like it takes forever for your turn.
 I can only imagine the queue during peak time being insanely long.
 As it took us around 20 to 30 minutes to arrive inside the theme park.
-That was off-peak time even after the restrictions lifted.
-However, I did take a chance and park at the standard parking area.
+That was off-peak time even after the restrictions were lifted.
+However, I did take a chance and parked at the standard parking area.
 Probably worked better for us as we were done with most things by 4 pm.

 Try to arrive as early as possible